top of page

 Gold Remington Typewriter

 As the term Fourth Estate alludes to, Pinkson was a journalist.
-At the time that he was presented with this gold typewriter, he had been a writer and Automobile Editor for the San Francisco Chronicle for over 50 years.
-The earliest story I found of his with the Chronicle dated to March 6, 1904, though not about automobiles.
-In fact, on that date, in that paper, there wasn't a single story that I could find about automobiles.
-As result, when the Chronicle did finally cover auto stories, Pinkson was there from the start.
+At the time he was presented with this gold typewriter, he was a writer and Automobile Editor for the San Francisco Chronicle for over 50 years.
+The earliest of his stories that I was able to find with the Chronicle dated to March 6, 1904, though not about automobiles.
+In fact, on that date in that paper, there wasn't a single story about automobiles.
+As result, when the Chronicle did finally cover automobiles, Pinkson was there from the start.

 Gold Quiet-Riter